AtterraInc/AtterraInc/README.md

 - 👋 Hi, I’m @AtterraInc
-- 👀 I’m interested in building products to help people.
+- 👀 I’m interested in building products to help, well me.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything I can so I understand how things work.
+It's a bit exhausting.
-- 💞️ I’m looking to collaborate on making this project actually work.
+- 💞️ I’m looking to collaborate on making something that I can use for my business and iterate upon to increase productivity.
 - 📫 How to reach me: Chris@atterra.ai
-- 😄 Pronouns: fuck this noise.
-- ⚡ Fun fact: I saw an albino racoon on a jog one morning.
+- ⚡ Fun fact: I saw an albino racoon on a jog one morning in Oakland, CA.

 <!---
 AtterraInc/AtterraInc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.